 Green certifications not only reflect the buildings' energy-saving features but also its approach to water consumption reduction.
 LEED and EDGE certified buildings save as much as 11% of water consumed compared to other traditional buildings.
 We also make sure that the tenants, customers and personnel know how to conserve water by educating them on its importance as well as the different ways to responsibly use the resource.
-We don't only aim to reduce water consumption but also to reuse rainwater.
-Our office buildings have rainwater collection systems that allow for wastewater treatment by repurposing the wastewater.
-The rainwater that was recovered is used for gardening which reduces our overall wastewater discharge to public sewers.
-Aside from this we also take advantage of surface water resources as much as we can.
-We make sure that our operatives on water treatment and discharge is in accordance with the Philippine Clean Water Standards.
+We are committed to minimizing water usage by reusing rainwater.
+Our office buildings are equipped with rainwater collection systems that facilitate wastewater treatment, whereby recovered rainwater is used for gardening, which reduces our overall water discharge to public sewers.
+Furthermore, we ensure that our water treatment and discharge practices are seamlessly aligned with the Philippine Clean Water Standards.